microsoft/qsharp/katas/content/multi_qubit_gates/index.md

     "title": "Conclusion"
 })

 Congratulations!
-You have completed the series of introductory katas.
-In this kata you learned how to apply quantum gates to multi-qubit systems.
+In this kata you learned how to apply multi-qubit quantum gates to multi-qubit systems.
 Here are a few key concepts to keep in mind:

-- Multi-qubit gates are constructed as the tensor products of gates that affect individual qubits of the system.
+- Applying single-qubit gates to a quantum system can be described as applying a larger multi-qubit gate to the whole system.
+In this case, this multi-qubit gate can be represented as a tensor product of single-qubit gates.
-- CNOT gate is a type of controlled gate that acts on two qubits.
-If the control qubit is in state $\ket{1}$, it applies the $X$ gate to the target qubit, otherwise it does nothing.
+- $CNOT$ gate is a type of controlled gate that acts on two qubits.
+It applies the $X$ gate to the target qubit if the control qubit is in state $\ket{1}$, otherwise it does nothing.
+- $SWAP$ gate is a gate that acts on two qubits, swapping their states.
 - In Q#, controlled gates are applied using the `Controlled` functor.
-- In Q# you can apply a sequence of multi-qubit gates, regardless of whether the qubits are adjacent or not.
+- `ApplyControlledOnBitString` operation allows us to construct multi-qubit controlled gates with different control patterns.

 Next, you will learn about quantum measurements in the "Measurements in Single-Qubit Systems" kata.